cscorley/triage/paper/sections/04_study.md

 as our goldset for identifying the developer most apt to handle the issue report.

 ## Methodology

 For a location-based approach, the process is straightforward, but requires two separate steps.
-First, we need to build a topic model for searching over the source code snapshot.
+First, we build a topic model for searching over the source code snapshot and query the model for files related to the issue report.
 Once we determine the relevant documents, we need to determine which developer is the *owner* of those documents.
 To accomplish this, we turn to the source code history.
 Following @Bird-etal_2011, we identify which developer has changed the documents the most.
 This implies that the snapshot approach is *dependent* on the performance of the snapshot-based FLT.

 For our proposed activity-based approach, the approach will not necessarily be dependent on an FLT.
 First, we train a model of the changeset corpus using